daycry/schemas/docs/api/methods.md

 public static function fromJson(string $json): static
 ```

-This comprehensive methods reference provides detailed information about all public methods available in the Daycry Schemas library, including their parameters, return types, and usage examples.
+This minimal list reflects the current supported public surface.
+Anything else you find in source is internal and may change without notice.